We offer two types of practice: Mysore and Led

 The intermediate postures focus on strengthening and toning the nervous system.
 Students who wish to attend led intermediate should have completed primary series and intermediate up to eka pada shirshasana.

-This led class is suitable for all who are in the Beginner’s Course, are new to Ashtanga Yoga, or have a little bit of experience.
+This led class is suitable for all who are in the Intro to Ashtanga Yoga, are new to the practice, or have a little bit of experience.
 The class includes sun salutations, standing poses, a few seated postures, and modified closing and finishing poses.
 Please feel free to contact us if you have any questions.

 This course is geared towards beginners and those with no yoga experience at all who want to gain an understanding of Ashtanga Yoga.

 Each class will begin with a foundational discussion on yoga, covering topics such as the importance of breath; the meaning of vinyasa; the effect of yoga on both the body and mind, and the benefits of consistent practice.